igorbrigadir/ishkurs-guide-dataset/README.md

   - `file`: name of swf and txt file with description.

 * `edges.csv` Data:
   - `source,target`: source and target are based on `file` name without extension.
-A link between nodes (in the guide, dashed lines link across genres, and solid lines within genres).
+An undirected link between nodes (in the guide, dashed lines link across genres, and solid lines within genres).

 * `tracks.csv` Data:
   - `file`: matches `genres.csv`